mitsuhiko/lucumr/2013/8/18/beautiful-native-libraries.rst

 Right now however, C++ is most likely the language you want to use.
 Why not C?
-The reason for this is that Microsoft's C compiler is notoriously bad and you would otherwise be stuck with C89.
+The reason for this is that Microsoft's C compiler is notoriously bad at receiving language updates and you would otherwise be stuck with C89.
 Obviously you could just use a different compiler on Windows but that causes a whole bunch of problems for the users of your library if they want to compile it themselves.
 Requiring a tool chain that is not native to the operating system is an easy way to alienate your developer audience.

 I would however generally recommend to a very C like subset of C++: don't use exceptions, don't use RTTI, don't build crazy constructors.
 The rest